Aarav-pdesai/mobimeds/README.md

 - Owners can manage employees and products within the dedicated Owner module.

 ## Dependencies
+### libraries required
 - Tkinter
 - Pillow (PIL)

+### Database Setup

+To set up the database for this project, follow these steps:

+1. **Database Dump File**: The SQL dump file (`mobitrans.sql`) containing the necessary database structure and data is provided in the `database` directory of this repository.

+2. **MySQL Installation**: Ensure that MySQL is installed on your system.
+If not, you can download it from [MySQL Downloads](https://dev.mysql.com/downloads/).

+3. **Importing Database Structure**:

+   - Navigate to the `database` directory of this repository.
+   - Open a terminal or command prompt.
+   - Run the following command to import the SQL dump file into MySQL:
+     ```bash
+     mysql -u username -p database_name < mobitrans.sql
+     ```
+     Replace `username` with your MySQL username and `database_name` with the desired name of the new database (if different).

+4. **Database Schema**: The database schema includes the following tables:

+   - **allopathic_medicines**: This table stores information about allopathic medicines.
+   - **ayurvedic_medicines**: This table stores information about ayurvedic medicines.
+   - **employees**: This table stores information about employees.
+   - **nutrition_fitness_supplements**: This table stores information about nutrition and fitness supplements.
+   - **personal_care**: This table stores information about personal care products.
+   - **shortterm_ailments**: This table stores information about short-term ailments.
 ## Authors

 Aarav Desai